fergusq/fst-python/pypykko/README.md

 PyPykko is a wrapper around [pykko](https://github.com/pkauppin/pykko).
 It provides the basic analysis and generation API in an easily installable package.
 PyPykko can be installed without compiling anything (as the transducers are pre-compiled) or pulling in any native dependencies (such as hfst).

 This package contains (slightly modified for kfst compatibility versions of) all the files in the tools directory of pykko as well as constants.py and file\_tools.py from the scripts directory and utils.py from the scripts directory as scriptutils.py.
 It also provides the novel reinflect.py and extras.py.
+The function `utils.analyze` returns a `NamedTuple` as opposed to the unnamed tuple returned by upstream Pykko as of writing.

 ## Installation